Our Speech-Language Therapists/Pathologists are licensed in the following states:

 MS, CCC- SLP, SPEECH LANGUAGE PATHOLOGIST

 Stefanie, M.S.
-CCC-SLP is a New York State licensed speech language pathologist with over 15 years of experience working with the pediatric population.
+CCC-SLP is a New York State licensed speech-language pathologist with over 15 years of experience working with the pediatric population.
 She maintains certification in Speech-Language Pathology from the American-Speech-Language-Hearing Association (ASHA) and a certification as a Teacher of Speech and Hearing Handicapped (TSHH).
 She received her Master of Science degree in Communication Disorders from Emerson College in Boston, and a Bachelor of Arts degree in Communication Sciences from Indiana University.
-Stefanie is level 1 PROMPT trained and has been trained in Sounds in Motion approach to literacy.
+Stefanie is level 1 PROMPT trained and has been trained in the Sounds in Motion approach to literacy.

-Over the years Stefanie has worked in a variety of settings including private practice, public and private schools, head start programs, specialized clinics and sensory gyms.
-She has extensive experience assessing and treating clients with receptive/expressive language disorders, articulation and phonological disorders, auditory processing disorders, pre-literacy and literacy skills, and language learning difficulties.
+Over the years Stefanie has worked in a variety of settings including private practice, public and private schools, head start programs, specialized clinics, and sensory gyms.
+She has extensive experience assessing and treating clients with receptive/expressive language disorders, articulation, and phonological disorders, auditory processing disorders, pre-literacy, and literacy skills, and language learning difficulties.

 Stefanie believes learning and teaching is an ongoing process.
 She brings passion and enthusiasm to her work by regularly attending courses to stay updated on the most current therapeutic interventions, strategies, and ideas.
 Stefanie believes in a holistic approach that includes parents, caregivers, and teachers collaborating together to achieve success

 LOCATION: Manhattan: Upper East Side, Upper West Side, Union Square, Chelsea, Greenwich Village, West Village

 TYPE OF SERVICES: Individual therapy, Speech/Language Evaluations, Parent Consultations.